cuckoo-nest/cuckoo_nest/README.md

 cmake --build .
 cd ..
 ```

-**Note:** The ARM build will automatically download the Linaro toolchain on first run.
-This may take a few minutes.

 ## Upload
 SSH to the Nest and start a simple server to receive the file: